Learning Objective

 Select Archived

-Your archived campaigns will appear
+Your archived campaigns will appear in the list

 Issue: I archived a campaign but leads are still receiving emails